worldbank/dime-standards/dime-coding-standards/checklists/construction-code-review.md

 ## List of auxiliary documents
 - Documentation
-- Main variables to be checked
+- Main constructed variables to be checked

 ## Reproducibility
 - [ ] All scripts run from the master after adding the correct folder path to line(s) X (and XX)